 A survey might end up being more expensive based on the value and size of the property, as well as the condition.
 If the surveyor can't access parts of the property or finds complex problems, it may affect the cost.
 This is because it might take more time to assess, and to write up the report.

 Put simply, if the property is large, it will take a surveyor longer to look around, which will mean you’re paying for more of their time.

 How do I get the best price for a survey?

-from local surveyors for HomeBuyer Reports (with or without valuations) and Building Surveys.
-You’ll get up to 4 quotes from RICS regulated surveyors and you can see their reviews, before choosing the one who is best for you.
+Make sure to always compare prices from local surveyors for HomeBuyer Reports (with or without valuations) and Building Surveys.
+Check reviews and make sure your surveyors are RICS regulated before choosing a quote that is right for you

 You can also check your other home moving costs by using our Moving Cost Calculator to see how much you could save.